History of Measles in Timeline

 1990: Measles Deaths Worldwide

-In 1991, a measles outbreak in Philadelphia centered at the Faith Tabernacle Congregation resulted in over 1400 infections and nine children's deaths due to the church's discouragement of vaccination.
+In 1991, Philadelphia experienced a significant measles outbreak centered around the Faith Tabernacle Congregation, a church discouraging vaccination, resulting in over 1400 infections and nine child deaths.

 1992: Measles Death Rate in the U.S.

-In 2019, 1,282 individual cases of measles were confirmed in 31 states, this is the greatest number of cases reported in the U.S. since 1992.
+From January to December 2019, 1,282 individual cases of measles were confirmed in 31 states.
+This is the greatest number of cases reported in the US since 1992.

 1997: Increase in Measles Cases in Europe

-In 2024, a significant increase in measles cases in Europe occurred, with 127,350 being reported, which was the highest caseload in the region since 1997, representing a third of global measles cases.
-The major centre of the resurgent outbreak appeared to be Romania where 30,692 cases were reported.
+In 2024, a significant increase in measles cases in Europe occurred, with 127,350 being reported, the highest caseload in the region since 1997.

 Between 1987 and 2000, the case fatality rate across the United States was three deaths per 1,000 cases attributable to measles, or 0.3%.